 - Include relevant links to other sites.
 If you list a business or attraction in your post, you MUST include a link to their website (or a TripAdvisor review, or some other relevant link).
 You should be providing enough relevant information to need several links!
 For those concerned that this dilutes the effectiveness of their guest post, it doesn’t: Google loves relevant links because it means you’re serving up legitimately useful content – a post with a handful of links all to a single domain seems spammy and less genuinely useful.

 - If you have photos, they must be high-res and edited.
-We love when you have high-res edited photos (at least 900px wide).
+We love it when you have high-res edited photos (at least 900px wide).
 If you are including photos, they should match the content of the post and be visually stunning – nothing dark or grainy.
-If photos aren’t your strong suit or you don’t have photos that will work for your post, don’t worry: we can source copyright free stock photos.
+If photos aren’t your strong suit or you don’t have photos that will work for your post, don’t worry: we can help you source copyright-free stock photos.

 Please note that we will try to limit edits to your post as much as possible, but we reserve the right to make changes to fit the tone, voice, or narrative flow of your post to fit our site.
 Whenever possible we will ask you for edits before we make our own changes.
 We also reserve the right to add affiliate links.